flocked/AdvancedCollectionTableView/README.md

 An extended `NSCollectionViewDiffableDataSource that provides:
  - Reordering items by dragging them by enabling `allowsReordering`
  - Deleting items via backspace by enabling `allowsDeleting`
- - Quicklooking items via spacebar by providing items conforming to `QuicklookPreviewable`
+ - Quicklook previews of items via spacebar by providing items conforming to `QuicklookPreviewable`
  - Right click menu provider for selected items

  **It includes handlers for:**